Payment-Source/.github/PULL_REQUEST_TEMPLATE/web-frontend.md

 - [ ] ✂️ Cut and paste Acceptance Criteria into the bottom of the task Notes

 ## Acceptance Criteria
-*This will be manually copied over to Basecamp by Code Reviewers*

 ### General UI/UX
 - [ ] Accessibility (WCAG 2.0 AA)
 - [ ] Multi-language (English, French)